lztossy/shop-scraper/README.md

 - proxy support
   - autohitter ?? enough stars and maybe ;)
 - site decompiling, slower but better and more accurate results / hits
-- mixed hits (pretty much able to do multiple genres at a time)
+- mixed hits (pretty much able to do multiple everything at a time)

   I AM NOT RESPONSIBLE FOR ANY ILLEGAL USE WITH THIS PROGRAM